Ga naar inhoud

 Data sovereignty in 2026: more than “data is in the EU”

-• no silent replication to the US without contract and risk rationale;
+• no silent replication to the US without contract and risk assessment;

 • transparency on subprocessors and support access;